OzAltagar7/OnlinePong/README.md

 ![Thumbnail](photos/thumbnail.png)

 # Python Online Pong
-An online pong game created using PyGame and sockets.
+An online pong game created using pygame and sockets.

 ## How To Play
 1. Make sure that the pygame library is installed (if not, `pip install pygame`))